moonrepo/moon/scripts/new-language.md

 Tier 3 requires a tool to be added to proto: https://github.com/moonrepo/proto

-We import and use the Rust crates directly instead of relying on `proto` existing in the environment.

 ### Support `version` in `moon_config` for language

 The toolchain requires an explicit version to function correctly, so the config struct pertaining to